Segregation is "literally killing us," health researcher says

 "Segregation is here and now," said Jason Purnell, assistant professor at the Brown School at Washington University.
 "The fact is, Gov. [George] Wallace's vision of America has won over Dr [Martin Luther] King's.
 He said segregation now; segregation tomorrow; segregation forever.
 So far, Wallace was right.
 It's morphed.
 It looks a little different.
 We don't have 'whites only' signs.
 But we have those realities.
 And it's killing us literally.
 It's literally killing us.
 And the us there should be underlined.
 It's not just killing black people.
 It's killing us as a region."

-Purnell's word are harsh.
+Purnell's words are harsh.
 But if anyone should know what he's talking about, it's Purnell.
 He's lead author of a massive, multi-year study of the health of the region's African Americans called For the Sake of All.

 We talked to Purnell because We Live Here is turning its attention to health and what happens when one segment of the population routinely cannot get access to things that would improve their health.
 We're not just talking about health care; we're talking about health and all the things that keep us healthy: fresh food, good housing, solid education and access to transportation, for example.